neoxu999/camel-migration-agent/README.md

 ## 📄 License

-This project is licensed under the [Open Source License] - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Apache License 2.0] - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments